juychen/juychen.github.io/docs/3_Nextflow/NextflowDocker.md

 public.ecr.aws/b6a4h2a6/kb_workshop:latest
 ```

-Afterwards, you can try to head into the container we pull to look around using the following command:
+Afterward, you can try to head into the container we pull to look around using the following command:

 ```shell
 docker run -it public.ecr.aws/b6a4h2a6/kb_workshop:latest /bin/bash